 J. Wynn, J. Collet, Aurélien Prudor, A. Corbeau, O. Padget, T. Guilford and H. Weimerskirch.
 (2020).
 Proc.
 Roy.
 Soc.
 B.

 N. Gillies, A. L. Fayet, O. Padget, M. Syposz, J. Wynn, S. Bond, J. Evry, H. Kirk, A. Shoji, B. Dean, R. Freeman & T. Guilford.
 Short-term behavioural impact contrasts with long-term fitness consequences of biologging in a long-lived seabird.
 Scientific Reports, 10, 15056.
 2020

 J. Wynn, O. Padget, H. Mouritsen, C. Perrins and T. Guilford.
 Natal imprinting to the Earth’s magnetic field in a pelagic seabird.
 Current Biology.
 2020.

 F. Ventura, J.P.
 Granadeiro, O. Padget and P. Catry.
 Gadfly petrels use knowledge of the windscape, not memorised foraging patches, to optimise foraging trips on ocean-wide scales.
-2020.
-In press.
+(2020).
+Proceedings of the Royal Society B.

 O. Padget, G. Stanley,, J.K.
 Willis, A. Fayet, S. Bond, L. Maurice, A. Shoji, B. Dean, H. Kirk, I. Juarez-Martinez, R. Freeman, M. Bolton and T. Guilford.
 (2019).
 Shearwaters know the direction and distance home, but fail to encode intervening obstacles after free-ranging foraging trips.
 Proceedings of the National Academy of Sciences.